Russian River Coho Water Resources Partnership

 - University of California (UC) Research and Extension Center’s Hopland GIS Lab and UC Cooperative Extension

-The long-term goals of the Partnership are to
+The long-term goals of the Partnership were to

 - Restore a more natural flow regime during the dry season